 |TOTAL||180,000 GYD = 866 USD||90,000 GYD = 433 USD|

-If you are travelling alone, it may not be financially very interesting to do this trip on your own, it will just be as expensive as doing it with an agency.
-From two people travelling it becomes interesting as many costs are shared including the expensive boat ride, and of course the more you are the cheaper it gets for each person.
+If you are traveling alone, it may not be financially very interesting to do this trip on your own, it will just be as expensive as doing it with an agency.
+From two people traveling it becomes interesting as many costs are shared including the expensive boat ride, and of course, the more you are the cheaper it gets for each person.

 One last thing to note is that by preparing your trip and calling in advance you can be more in a position of negotiating the price for the boat.
 My friend and I were not really in the best position to negotiate and they were firm on their prices, but it might not necessarily be the case for you!